JacobW22/Youtube_helper/README.md

 - You can create accounts and manipulate user settings
 - You can use free tools including api service
 - You can check your recent activity and go back to items in history
+- You can manipulate your downloads, searching, transferring, etc. history
+- You can change user information such as: Username, E-mail, Password
+- All created avatars are stored in S3 bucket
+- Working password resetting system is present

 ## Screenshots